Hire a Student

 Find the answers you need.

 Have a question?
 You may find the answer right here.
-Check below, and if you still can’t find what you’re looking for, reach out to us.
+Check below, and if you still can’t find what you’re looking for, reach out to us at [email protected].

-The student will know if they have received work-study money from their award letter from the Office of Financial Aid.
+The student will know if they have received and accepted work-study money from their award letter from the Office of Financial Aid.
 If the student is unsure, they should check with financial aid.
+Organizations can make this a contingency of the hiring process.

-Complete the Federal Work-Study Authorization Form and provide a copy with a Cognos report or applicable Banner Screens attached to payroll.
+PFW Departments should complete the Federal Work-Study Authorization Form.
 Be sure to ask whether your student worker will be using their award in more than one department, and work with that department to determine if the student’s award can be shared with your department.
 There is a place to indicate this on the form.

 Contact Us